K'gari, Queensland: Education

 There are no schools in K'gari, nor the island more generally.
 The options are distance education and boarding school.

 Facilities

 Orchid Beach SES Facility is adjacent to the airstrip and heliport.

 Happy Valley Ambulance Station is an operational ambulance station.

 Happy Valley SES Facility is in Yidney Drive.

-Fraser Island Police Station is immediately north of the locality of Eurong but within the location of Fraser Island.
+K'gari Police Station is immediately north of the locality of Eurong but within the location of K'gari..

-The University of the Sunshine Coast operates the K'gari-Fraser Island Research and Learning Centre at Dilli Village.
+The University of the Sunshine Coast operates the K'gari Research and Learning Centre at Dilli Village.